servinglynk/hslynk-open-source/README.md

 ## How to Run on local machine

-Maker a local copy `database.properties` with the below config in /hmis-base-model/src/main/resources
+Make a local copy `database.properties` with the below config in /hmis-base-model/src/main/resources
 ```
 app.jndi.name=jdbc/multischema
 db.driver=org.postgresql.Driver